Saint Louis University's family medicine residency program has been serving the community of southern Illinois since 1997.

-Residents spend one month in the emergency departments at St. Elizabeth's Hospital and Touchette Regional Hospital under direct supervision of the emergency medicine staff.
+Residents spend one month in the emergency departments at HSHS St. Elizabeth's Hospital and Touchette Regional Hospital under direct supervision of the emergency medicine staff.
 This month provides exposure to emergency medicine and enhances the residents' skills dealing with trauma, life support, procedures and general medicine.

 The sequence of rotations will vary with each resident.

 PGY-2 residents attend clinic two to three half days per week at the O’Fallon Family Health Center.
-Starting in the second year, residents take care of nursing home residents at a local nursing home alongside SLU Geriatricians.
+Starting in the second year, residents take care of nursing home residents at a STL nursing home alongside SLU Geriatricians.
 PGY-2 residents also take an average of one weekend in-house obstetrics call per month during outpatient rotations

-Residents spend two months on the Family Medicine Inpatient Service at St. Elizabeth's Hospital.
+Residents spend two months on the Family Medicine Inpatient Service at HSHS St. Elizabeth's Hospital.
 The residents work as a team of fours, with two interns and two seniors (one PGY-2 and one PGY-3).
 As part of a team, PGY-2 residents alternate between two weeks of acting as the senior resident on night float and two weeks managing general medicine and telemetry medicine patients.
 While on days, PGY-2 residents will take short call every 4 days.

 Intensive Care Unit (ICU)

 Residents serve as the OB night float senior 5 p.m. to 7 a.m.
 Monday through Friday night for four weeks split between two blocks.
-The float resident is responsible for the care of laboring and postpartum mothers and newborns at St. Elizabeth’s Hospital overnight as well as taking the after-hours exchange call for the residency.
+The float resident is responsible for the care of laboring and postpartum mothers and newborns at HSHS St. Elizabeth’s Hospital overnight as well as taking the after-hours exchange call for the residency.

 Four weeks split between two blocks are spent on scholarly work as determined by the resident and his or her advisor.
 During these two separate two-week blocks, the PGY-2 resident also serves as the backup senior for the Family Medicine Inpatient Service should they exceed their admission cap.
 The backup senior assumes a hospitalist type role for care of the patients they admit (progress notes the following day and discharge if needed) unless the inpatient team determines they can carry the patient.